Workers' Comp Adjuster Tricks & Insurance Company Tactics (2026)

 Your Best Defense: Knowledge and Representation

-Don't let an insurance adjuster's "friendliness" fool you.
+Don't let an insurance claims adjuster's "friendliness" fool you.
 Their job is to save their company money, not to help you.
 Your job is to protect your rights—and that starts with getting proper legal representation.

 Free Case Evaluation: Fight Back Against Insurer Tactics